Mission of the MPA Program

 PPS 541 - Administrative Law

 Elective course work is available in a variety of areas.
 Students have taken classes in business, social work, American studies, communication and more.
-Of course, many also take classes offered by Public Policy Studies, including urban affairs, city planning and policy analysis.
+Of course, many also take classes offered by Political Science, Sociology and Anthropology, and Public and Social Policy Analysis.
 Typical focus areas for Public Administration students include:

 The internship program has been developed in cooperation with numerous governmental, nonprofit and private sector agencies, serving both the St. Louis region and various governmental units through out the country.
 Interns have worked with organizations such as: